1. Do you accept trade-ins?

 4. What happens to the cars CarMax buys?

 Even though we'll buy any car, only about half of those bought by CarMax will ever be sold to the public.
-Each car must pass our rigorous inspection before we'll consider it for our lot, and cars that don't meet our high-quality standards are sold at auctions to other dealers.
+Each car must pass our inspection before we'll consider it for our lot, and cars that don't meet our high-quality standards are sold at auctions to other dealers.

 5. Will you explain how you appraised my car?